rcwoshimao/Campus-Coffee-Space-Utilization/README.md

-# Campus-Coffee-Space-Utilization
+# Campus-Coffee-Space-Utilization: Study on Patterns in On-campus Coffee Shop: How Students Utilize the Space of Starbucks at UCSD Price Center
-Study on Patterns in On-campus Coffee Shop: How Students Utilize the Space of Starbucks at UCSD Price Center
+Small observational study done on UCSD Price center's startbucks coffee store.